htylim/Ernesto/ARCHITECTURE.md

 - `summariesCache.js`: A specific implementation of `GenericCache` for storing and retrieving page summaries, keyed by URL.
 - `speechifyCache.js`: A specific implementation of `GenericCache` for storing and retrieving generated audio (as Blobs), keyed by URL.
 Includes custom serialization/deserialization to handle Blobs in `chrome.storage.local`.
 - `promptsCache.js`: A specific implementation of `GenericCache` for storing and retrieving conversation history (prompts and responses) for a page, keyed by URL.
-- `colorThemeManager.js`: Manages the color theme settings (main accent, hover, disabled, summary background).
-Provides functions to get, set, reset, and apply the theme colors using CSS variables.
-Used by `options.js` and `sidepanel.js`.
+- `colorThemeManager.js`: Manages the color theme settings.
+Stores a default theme and domain-specific themes in `chrome.storage.local`.
+Provides functions to get the appropriate theme for a given domain (falling back to default), set/remove domain themes, set/reset the default theme, migrate old settings, and apply theme colors using CSS variables.
+Used by `options.js`, `sidepanel.js`, and `background.js` (for migration).
 - `sidepanel-libraries.js`: Likely intended to load or manage external libraries specifically for the side panel, although its current content might be minimal or placeholder. `manifest.json` lists it as a web accessible resource.
 - `library-test.html` / `library-test.js`: Appear to be test files, potentially for experimenting with or verifying the functionality of external libraries like Readability, Marked, DOMPurify, Turndown, etc., which are listed in `manifest.json` as web accessible resources.
 - `package.json`: Standard Node.js manifest file defining project metadata, dependencies, and scripts.
 Indicates the project might use npm/Node.js for development tooling or dependency management, although the core extension is vanilla JS.